Development#

 For documenting RPIMAP2, we use sphinx and host the documentation online at ReadTheDocs.
 Before your changes land in the main PRIMAP2 branch, where ReadTheDocs picks them up, you can compile the documentation locally using make docs in the terminal and open the docs/build/html/index.html file in your web browser.

-Static documentation (such as this section) is written directly in ReStructuredText in files in the docs/ directory and included into the documentation by adding the file to docs/index.rst.
-If you have a part of the documentation which is using python examples a lot, it might be a good idea to write the documentation as an ipython notebook instead.
-Add the notebook in the docs/ folder and write and run it.
-Before regenerating the docs or committing to git, please empty all output cells (from the jupyter menu).
-The notebook will be run automatically when compiling the documentation, ensuring that the output is always up-to-date.
+Static documentation (such as this section) is written directly in Markedly Structured Text (MyST) in files in the docs/source/ directory and included into the documentation by adding the file to docs/source/index.md.
+If you have a part of the documentation which is using python examples a lot, it might be a good idea to write the documentation as a myst notebook instead.
+Add the notebook in the docs/source/ folder or one of its sub-folders as a file with the .md suffix, then add the following at the very top:

 Adding unit tests for your functions can help uncovering bugs or inconsistencies in the API.
 The more your function is used also by other people and in other downstream functions, the likelier it is that your function will be used in somewhat unexpected ways and bugs will be difficult to find.
 Therefore, tests for these functions are more important than tests for more ephemeral functions, but every test helps.
 Consider simply copy+pasting whatever smoke-testing of your function you are doing during development to primap2/tests/test_topic.py into a function starting with test_.
 That way, you have a good start for the unit tests of your new function.